 * Many people are satisfied with their incontinence products.
 In fact, 40% are very satisfied.
 However 44% are only somewhat satisfied—there’s room for better education about products to help people find those that are more effective and the respondents had numerous suggestions for incontinence product manufacturers to improve styles.

 So for the 60% of you who aren’t totally satisfied with your current incontinence product, consider Men’s Liberty.
-The external, non-invasive design provides security for 24+ hours, discreet shipping to your door and you can reduce or eliminate your out-of-pocket costs through insurance or Medicare coverage.
+The external, non-invasive design provides security for 24+ hours and discreet shipping to your door.
+And you can reduce or eliminate your out-of-pocket costs through insurance or Medicare coverage.